NBA Bans Raptors Forward Jontay Porter For Life Over Gambling Violations - UrduPoint

 He used an associate's online betting account to make wagers ranging in size from $15 to $22,000 for a total of $54,094 and resulted in net winnings of $21,965.

-None of the bets involved any game in which Porter played, but three of the bets were multi-game parlay bets that included one Raptors game.
+None of the bets involved any game in which Porter played, but three of the bets were multi-game parlay bets that included one Raptors game and he bet on the Raptors to lose.

+Porter appeared in 26 games, including five starts, for the Raptors this season, averaging 4.4 points and 3.2 rebounds.

+"You don't want this for one for the kid, you don't want this for our team, and we don't want this for our league," Ujiri said.
+"That's for sure.

+"You prepare for all kinds of situations in the NBA, but definitely didn't see this coming," he added.
+"But we act in accordance of what the NBA rules and regulations are of dealing with things like this and we move forward with it."

-Since the US Supreme Court struck down a federal ban on sports gambling in 2018 a majority of US states have legalized online sports betting.
+Since the US Supreme Court struck down a federal ban on sports gambling in 2018 a majority of US states have legalized online sports betting and pro sports leagues have enthusiastically partnered with the industry will continuing to bar their players from betting on their own leagues and otherwise restrict how they can wager.

+Days before Porter's scandal surfaced, Major League Baseball was rocked when Dodgers superstar Shohei Ohtani accused his longtime interpreter and friend Ippei Mizuhara of stealing millions from him to pay off illegal gambling debts.

+Mizuhara has been charged with felony bank fraud after allegedly stealing more than $16 million from Ohtani, who has not been implicated in any illegal gambling.

 Silver has been an advocate of legalizing and regulating sports wagering but said in Wednesday's announcement that the Porter case indicates that further regulatory measures may be needed.